ks289/Minesweeper/README.md

 # Minesweeper
-The game of Minesweeper implemented in Python3 using the command line.
+The game of Minesweeper implemented in Python3.